Erich Mielke: Televised humiliation

 Everyone in the room, including staunch SED members such as Egon Krenz and Günter Schabowski, burst out laughing, with some also pointing at him or making obscene gestures.
-Mielke then stormed off the podium, angrily throwing his speech to the floor and stomping on the papers while swearing at everyone in German.
 John Koehler later wrote, "Mielke was finished."
-Mielke shortly thereafter hyperventilated and was rushed to Charity Hospital located next to the Berlin Wall.
-He was later transferred to the Soviet military hospital at Wunsdorf, where he was sedated and treated under guard.

 Mielke's address to the Volkskammer remains the most famous broadcast in the history of German television.
 Anna Funder has written, "When they think of Mielke, East Germans like to think of this."

 The Fall

 On 17 November 1989, the Volkskammer renamed the MfS the Amt für Nationale Sicherheit (AfNS – Office for National Security).
 The following day, Mielke's tenure in office ended when the Volkskammer appointed Generalleutnant Wolfgang Schwanitz as the new director of the AfNS.

 On 1 December 1989 the Volkskammer revoked the clause of the GDR constitution that declared the GDR to be a socialist state under the leadership of the SED, formally ending Communist rule in East Germany.
 Two days later, the SED announced that Mielke's party membership had been permanently revoked.
 Years later, he lamented, "Millions have died for nothing.
 Everything we fought for – it has all amounted to nothing."
 He also said, "If the party had given me the task, then there would perhaps still be a GDR today.
 On that you can rely."